The $12,600 Hiding in Your Bank Statement

 The real cost is the opportunity cost of that capital. $4,080 per year invested in a single targeted marketing campaign, a part-time contractor, or equipment that saves labor hours generates returns.
 Sitting in a forgotten SaaS subscription, it generates nothing.

 Multiply that across 3-5 forgotten or underused tools — which is what the research suggests is typical — and you’re looking at $10,000-$15,000 per year that simply evaporates.
-For a business doing $1M in revenue with 15% net margins, that’s equivalent to $67,000-$100,000 in additional revenue you’d need to generate to produce the same bottom-line impact.
+For a practice doing $1M in revenue with 15% net margins, that’s equivalent to $67,000-$100,000 in additional revenue you’d need to generate to produce the same bottom-line impact.

 Three patterns show up repeatedly in the research:

 The free trial trap.
 A team member signs up for a tool with a 14-day free trial.
 It auto-converts to paid.
 Nobody notices because the charge is small — $29/month doesn’t trigger anyone’s alarm.
-But twelve of these across a company adds up to $4,176 per year.
+But twelve of these across a practice adds up to $4,176 per year.

 How do you actually find the waste?